Make exe

 To run exe files with various IL, QM uses function StartProcess.
 You can also use it in macros, except in exe.
 The first argument can be one of values from the table.

-Integrity levels are used only on Vista/7/8/10, and only if UAC (User Account Control) is on.
+Integrity levels are used if UAC (User Account Control) is on.
 Otherwise, exe will run with same privileges as QM, regardless what IL is selected.
 The only exception is "Administrator", which also is applied on non-administrator accounts on other OS.

 On non-administrator accounts, if IL is different than QM, exe may run as other user than QM.
 Possible problems with user-specific special folders ("$personal$, "$my qm$, etc) and registry keys.
 If exe does not run, try to change its path (in Make Exe dialog) from "$my qm$" to some common folder, for example "$common appdata$\qmexe".